 The aforementioned Market Insights report estimates that 5G FWA will reduce the initial cost of establishing 'last-mile' connectivity by as much as 40% compared to a physical fibre line approach.

 As a result, 5G FWA is expected to have a huge impact even in developed markets like the US, where there is a sizeable disparity in broadband accessibility between the major cities and sparsely populated rural areas.

 The chief advantage here, however, is performance.
 5G Fixed Wireless Access will be able to deliver a level of service that’s similar to a fibre-based broadband network, and should even be able to provide data speeds that are well ahead of current broadband standards.

-This means that 5G FWA needn’t just be a replacement service in areas where fixed broadband is unavailable.
-It could also be offered as a competing service to fixed home broadband in more built-up and highly populated areas.
+Naturally fixed broadband standards will continue to improve as well, but that’s not the point.
+What this means is that 5G FWA needn’t just be a replacement service in areas where fixed broadband is unavailable.
+It could also be offered as a competing service to fixed home broadband, even in more built-up and highly populated areas.
 More competition, of course, means lower prices and improved services for the end customer.

 5G FWA will be able to utilise much higher frequency bands than current 4G networks can support.
 This will include so-called millimetre bands like 28GHz, which have much more available spectrum than LTE.

 This additional spectrum means that there will be more capacity for data traffic and greater download speeds.